kee-org/www-kee-pm/content/_index.md

 ### Pricing and Benefits

-Early adopters will get a 2 month free trial before a card payment is required (normally 2 weeks).
-Plus, until the more expensive subscription plans are launched, all Supporters get access to all newly developed features of those plans.
+Our "Supporter Monthly" subscription is only £2 per month.
+Until the more expensive subscription plans are launched, all Supporters get access to all newly developed features of those plans.

-We don't offer refunds on partially used subscriptions but with the free (no credit card) trial and monthly subscription option we hope this seems reasonable to you.
+We don’t offer refunds on partially used subscriptions but with the free trial and very cheap monthly subscription option we hope this seems reasonable to you.

 <div class="show-full-pricing-details-container">
     <a class="" href="#" id="show-full-pricing-details">Show full Pricing and Benefits information</a>